 Please adjust the time and date on your computer by right clicking on your time display, this will fix this error.

 I posted a score online today, but could not see that score.
 What happened?

 The initial Handicap lookup screen is a snapshot tied to a revision date - that screen will not show recently posted scores.
 However, if you click on the image link entitled "View 20 Most Recent" just above your scoring record, you will see a snapshot of what is in the database at this moment.
 The score that you posted online should appear there.

 I have two different GHIN numbers, what should I do?

 Please contact Aaron Skoviera at our office with both GHIN numbers and he will merge the two accounts for you.
-Please let Aaron know what GHIN number you would like to keep active.
+Please include which GHIN number you would like to keep active.

 Can I look up a Handicap Index® for anyone in the country who has a Handicap Index®?